OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

     > 0x1b153b674c13af2974acbb66027fa4386b85b31cb27d159276d05e9542359f3f
     > ```

-    This mnemonic is the default used by `yarn deploy` and these accounts will be pre-funded.
+    This mnemonic is the default used by `arb_deploy.py` and these accounts will be pre-funded.

 2. Select Ganache local network in Metamask